 In late 2017 the company stopped selling plastic straws entirely.

-If there are other examples of banning plastic straw that should be included in this list please do let us know in the comments below.
-Sign up to our newsletter to find out more as it happens.
+If there are other examples of banning plastic straws that should be included in this list please do let us know in the comments below.

 Plastic straws are only a small part of our plastic waste problem.
 Moves by governments and companies to ban plastic straws do, regardless, have a big impact.
 Plastic straws have been instrumental in the conversation that has led to action and progress as we begin to reduce the impact of plastic waste on the environment.
 Whereas small and light-weight, they're also highly visible and these moves also help to encourage employees and customers to take action too.